pozernishkugroup/pz/README.md

 # pz
 Loyalty program.
-Here will be information about project...
+Here will be information about project..